civicrm/civicrm-infra/add-user.md

    * GID: choose "domainuser"
    * Shell: choose /bin/bash
    * User ID and Home: Make sure these match (e.g. user ID "dave" corresponds to home directory "/home/dave")
-   * Password: You can choose 'clear' from the drop down list and add as plain text.
+   * Password: Leave the default "md5" in the drop down list and type the password as plain text.
+(It will be automatically hashed before saving.)

 After creating the user in phpldapadmin, the user ID will become valid on all VMs within 10 minutes.
 (Each VM maintains a cached list of users and